learning-continuous-deployment/learning-continuous-deployment.github.io/_posts/2015-06-14-conclusion.md

 ###Advantages of Dockerized Apps
 Regarding dockerized apps Docker offers an easy versioning of the images, so you can simply upgrade / downgrade / switch to another version if necessary (e.g. if some dependencies have changed).

 The immutable infrastructure of Docker provides abstraction, consistency and modularity.
-With immutable infrastructure we mean that the configuration state of an application won't be cahnged, neither in development, testing or production, so you will always have the same state, whereas the abstraction separates the operating system and its dependecies from the application and its dependencies.
+With immutable infrastructure we mean that the configuration state of an application won't be changed, neither in development, testing or production, so you will always have the same state, whereas the abstraction separates the operating system and its dependencies from the application and its dependencies.
 The provided consistency ensures that the tested code will be the code that will be eventually deployed and used in the productive system, so we can speak of *run as tested*.

 Another advantage of dockerized apps is the flexibility and portability, so that the software can run in different environments and isn't bound on any specific hardware or services.
 The flexibility allows to run many instances of the same application.